-In England BNG is becoming mandatory under Schedule 7A of the Town & Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021).
+In England BNG became mandatory under Schedule 7A of the Town & Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021) in early 2024.

 This means all development will be required to deliver a biodiversity net gain of at least 10%, resulting in more or better quality natural habitat than prior to development, ensuring a measurably positive impact on biodiversity.